hoangnm/download-file/README.md

   - grouping files to folders by the domains from the urls.
   - splitting the url and concatenate to the file name.

 - Allowing a user to input the destination folder.
 I designed the code to have an option to set the destination folder, if I can spend more time, I will handle the destination folder from user input.
+Currently, a downloaded file is saved to folder files inside the source code.

 - Guessing file type if the url does not have an extension of the file.
 There is a library named python-magic that can help to detect the file type by content of the file, but the supported file types are limited.